-Kyle Bickoff is a Ph.D. candidate in the Department of English at the University of Maryland, College Park, working at the intersections of Digital Humanities, media archaeology, and critical information studies.
-His research focuses on digital infrastructures, containers & containerization, memory institutions, and archival preservation of print and born-digital media.
-He works as and instructor of Academic Writing and Film Studies at the University of Maryland; he has previously worked as Site Manager of Romantic Circles and as a Graduate Assistant on the BitCurator project for the Maryland Institute for Technology in the Humanities (MITH).
+Kyle is currently the Spring 2019 Winnemore Dissertation Fellow at the Maryland Institute for Technology in the Humanities (MITH).
+He has previously worked as and instructor of courses including Digital Studies, Film Studies, and Academic Writing (among others) at the University of Maryland.
+Kyle is the former Site Manager of Romantic Circles, and he worked as a Graduate Assistant on the BitCurator project for MITH.
 Kyle received his M.A. in English Literature at the University of Colorado Boulder in 2014.
-He has worked at the Media Archaeology Lab (MAL) as Lab Manager and at the Archives and Special Collections Department for the University of Colorado Libraries where he preserved born-digital collections and maintained legacy hardware.
-He received his B.A. in English Literature at the University of Florida, graduating Summa cum Laude, where he focused on film and media studies and worked with non-traditional media forms.
+He has worked at the Media Archaeology Lab (MAL) as Lab Manager and at the Archives and Special Collections Department for the University of Colorado Libraries where he worked with born-digital & print collections and helped to maintain legacy hardware.
+He received his B.A. in English Literature at the University of Florida, graduating Summa cum Laude, where he focused on film and media studies & film production.